-Here’s another delicious recipe inspired by our recent trip to the apple orchard – a Healthy Cinnamon Apple Muffins Recipe.
+Here’s another delicious, clean eating recipe inspired by our recent trip to the apple orchard – a Healthy Cinnamon Apple Muffins Recipe.
 I made these last Saturday morning, and they barely lasted the day.
 Hubby ate almost all of them.
 Not at once.
 One here, one there.
 The next thing I knew, they were gone.
 Guess I’ll have to make them again soon since they’re such a hit!